tubrokAlien/AKStickyRulers/README.md

 # AKStickyRulers
-Sticky rulers like in Photoshop
+Sticky rulers for iOS / OSX like in Photoshop